koordinator-sh/koordinator/docs/proposals/scheduling/20220510-load-aware-scheduling.md

 ```

 - `FilterExpiredNodeMetrics` indicates whether to filter nodes where koordlet fails to update NodeMetric.
 - `NodeMetricExpirationSeconds` indicates the NodeMetric expiration in seconds.
-When NodeMetrics expired, the node is considered abnormal.
+When NodeMetrics expired, the node is considered abnormal.Default is 180 seconds.
 - `ResourceWeights` indicates the weights of resources.
 The weights of CPU and Memory are both 1 by default.
 - `UsageThresholds` indicates the resource utilization threshold, the default for CPU is 65%, and the default for memory is 95%.
-When
 - `EstimatedScalingFactors` indicates the factor when estimating resource usage.
 The default value of CPU is 85%, and the default value of Memory is 70%.

 `FilterExpiredNodeMetrics` controls the filter behavior, if it is false, `NodeMetricExpirationSeconds` can still be used when scoring.